Skip to main content

 Denmark

-The pagan Slavs attacked the leader of the Obrotrites Gotskalk (married to Sweyn Estridsons daughter Sigrid) was killed.
+The pagan Slavs attacked the leader of the Obrotrites Gotskalk (married to Sweyn Estridsons daughter Sigrid) and he was killed.

 Cruelty and looting followed and church people sacrificed on pagan altars.